shapeshed/validotron/README.md

       },
     });

+### exclusion

+This helper validates that a value is not included in a given array.

+    var someData = 'www';
+    var validation = new validotron({
+      name: {
+        data: someData,
+        exclusion: {
+          in: ['www', 'us', 'ca', 'jp']
+        }
+      }
+    });

+The exclusion helper has an option :in that receives the set of values that will not be accepted for the validated attributes.

+The default error message for this helper is "is reserved".

+### format

+This helper validates a value by testing whether it matches a given regular expression, which is specified using the `with:` option

+    var someData =  "&^%$£";
+    var validation = new validotron({
+      name: {
+        data: someData,
+        format: {
+          with: "[A-Z]"
+        }
+      }
+    });

+The default error message is "is invalid".

+### inclusion

+This helper validates that the value is included in a given array.

+    var someData =  "huge";
+    var validation = new validotron({
+      name: {
+        data: someData,
+        inclusion: {
+          in: ['small', 'medium', 'large']
+        }
+      }
+    });

+The inclusion helper has an option :in that receives the set of values that will be accepted.

+The default error message for this helper is "is not included in the list".

 ### length

 This helper validates the length of a value.
 It provides a variety of options, so you can specify length constraints in different ways: